Final deadline for presenters to register - May 8, 2023

 - Payment deadline for presenters: May 8, 2023

 A special issue of the journal Work will be produced following this forum.
+The deadline to submit your manuscript to this special issue is October 2, 2023.

 Participants who would like to publish in French may submit manuscripts to a special issue of the journal Perspectives interdisciplinaires sur le travail et la santé (PISTES), which is resuming publication.
 All manuscripts must follow the editorial standards in effect at the respective journal.